JulianNicholls/Ankh-Crosswords/README.md

     Spacebar    Swap between across and down

-    Tab         Move to the next clue
-    Shift-Tab   Move to the previous clue
+    Tab         Move to the next word in the same direction Shift-Tab   Move to the previous word in the same direction

     F1          Swap help mode on and off, then incorrect letters are highlighted

-    Escape      Exit when complete
+    Escape      Exit, saving progress, when not complete

 Click on a cell to highlight it.
 Clicking on the currently highlighted cell will swap between highlighting the current across or down word.